dopestfinancial/Dopest-DD-Alpha-Edition/README.md

 ## How does Dopest DD work?
 You like penny stonk DD (research) posts on Reddit subs like [r/pennystocks](https://www.reddit.com/r/pennystocks/) or [r/RobinHoodPennyStocks](https://www.reddit.com/r/robinHoodPennyStocks/)?
 Dopest Financial does too!
 So we decided to find out 'who makes the dopest DD posts'.
 How?
 By creating 'virtual portfolios' for every author of a DD post and searching their posting history for previous DD posts.
 This way as an author makes a new post, we can gather their virtual portfolio of stonks and rank their portfolio on its total gains.
 We filter out all the authors with a sub-par track record, then we send those results out with a telegram bot in real time.
-The filter criteria is:
+The filter criteria are:
 * DD post must have a ticker in the title (without without '$')
 * Author must have at least two analyzable stonks
   * Posted at least 5 days ago